Development of the Thomson scattering measurement system for cascade arc device with indirectly heated hollow cathode: Introduction

 A hollow cathode\cite{Delcroix1974HollowArcs} can be an alternative to the conventional PW cathode.
 Since the hollow cathode discharge is initiated from the inner surface of the electrode, the hollow cathode provides a large effective surface area.
 This feature helps reduce the heat load at a unit area and enhance the lifetime of the cathode materials.
 Also, the primary feature of the hollow cathode is its internal plasma column (IPC), a high-density and high-temperature plasma generated within the hollow electrode\cite{Delcroix1974HollowArcs}.
 The IPC is suitable for the PW application because the high-density and high-temperature plasma heats the inlet gas and contributes to the pressure separation owing to the increase in the gas viscosity.
 Since it has been revealed that the IPC can be created in a high-pressure environment by externally heating the hollow cathode\cite{Delcroix1974HollowArcs}, it is suggested that the PW aiming at operating in a high-pressure environment for a sufficiently long time requires an auxiliary heating system similar to those installed in hall thrusters\cite{Goebel2010CompactCathode, Becatti2017LifeThruster, Goebel2014High-CurrentThrusters} and high-density plasma source\cite{Goebel1978LanthanumProduction}.
-Therefore, we have developed an 8 mm inner-diameter PW apparatus with a hollow-shaped cathode made of thermionic material (\labroku \!\!) heated indirectly.
-In this study, we installed the Thomson scattering measurement system to observe the electron density and temperature at the cathode exit to quantitatively understand the relation between the performance of the PW and the plasma thermal energy.
+Therefore, we have developed an 8 mm inner-diameter PW apparatus with a hollow-shaped cathode made of thermionic material (\labroku \!\!) heated indirectly. \Erase{In this study, we installed the}\Add{The} Thomson scattering measurement system \Add{has been installed} to observe the electron density and temperature at the cathode exit to quantitatively understand the relation between the performance of the PW and the plasma thermal energy. \Add{ In this paper, we describe the detail of the Thomson scattering measurement system, such as the hardware setting, the calibration method, and the assessment result of the accuracy of the obtained electron density and temperature. }